Pacifiers: Are they good for your baby?

 - Pacifier use might increase the risk of middle ear infections.
 However, rates of middle ear infections are generally lowest from birth to age 6 months — when the risk of SIDS is the highest and your baby might be most interested in a pacifier.

 - Prolonged pacifier use might lead to dental problems.
-Normal pacifier use during the first few years of life doesn't cause long-term dental problems.
-However, prolonged pacifier use might cause a child's teeth to be misaligned or not come in properly.
+Normal pacifier use during the first few years of life generally doesn't cause long-term dental problems.
+However, prolonged pacifier use might cause a child's teeth to be misaligned.

 Pacifier do's and don'ts